ballerina-platform/module-ballerinax-salesforce/README.md

 ```

-The above service is listening to the PushTopic ‘QuoteUpdate’ defined in the Salesforce like the following.
+The above service is listening to the PushTopic `QuoteUpdate` defined in the Salesforce like the following.

 ```ballerina